Gospel (Christmas Midnight and Dawn): Luke 2:1-14, 15-20

 Third, the place of power needed to be secured.
 This place was usually an urban setting.
 Since cities were centers of commerce, government, and religion, order within these cities was vital for social well-being.

-Official announcements of a royal birth were more than a reasons for celebration.
+Official announcements of a royal birth were more than reasons for celebration.
 They were made in the cities (by town criers) with the assent of the military to insure the stability of the kingdom.
 These announcements were meant as signs of continuity and political purpose.

 Why should we look at these "background" issues?
 With the death of Nero in 68 A.D., the last Emperor with a family tie to Julius Caesar also died.
 The end of his reign was marked by political instability and tyranny.
 With his own suicide and the murder of his royal relatives, there was no one to take his place.
 Instead, there was a year of four different emperors who were murdered in quick succession.
-Stability only returned when the army made one of its own Emperor in 69 AD.
+Stability only returned when the army made one of its own the Emperor in 69 AD.
 Vespasian, the hero of the Great Jewish Wars, ruled for ten years with the title "Caesar."

 Luke lived through that instability.
 Certainly that was on his mind when he penned his Infancy Narratives between 80-90 AD.
 But again he took the common wisdom and turned it upside down.
 Instead of an announcement of the Messiah's birth in the city where it could put the power players on notice, the angel proclaimed the birth to some of the lowest in society: shepherds in their fields.
 The Good News was for outsiders who lived outside.

 Luke did tip his hat to the social order with the assent of the heavenly army.
-Their praise of God insured the celestial order recognized their King.
+Their praise of God ensured the celestial order recognized their King.
 The Messiah was the Son of God.

 Mass at Dawn

 15 It happened as the angels went away from them into heaven, the shepherds kept saying (over and over) to each other, "Let us then go over to Bethlehem and let us see this thing, the (one) having happened, that the Lord made known to us."
 16 They went having hurried and (after searching) they found both Mary and Joseph, and the infant lying in the manger.
 17 Having seen (the sight), they made known (the news) concerning the word, the (one) having been spoken to them about this small child.
 18 Everyone having heard wondered about the (news) having been spoken to them by the shepherds.
 19 But Mary was keeping all these things, gathering (all these things) together (like a treasure) in her heart.
-20 The shepherds returned giving glory to and praising God for everything which they heard and saw just as it was spoken to them.
+20 The shepherds returned, giving glory to and praising God for everything which they heard and saw just as it was spoken to them.

 2:15 "angels went away from them into heaven" The verb "to go away" implied return.
 So the translation could also read "the angels went back to heaven."
 The clause itself was a transition between the revelation in the fields and the revelation of Christ in the manger.